2017 United States Senate special election in Alabama: Potential appointees

+A vacancy arose from Senator Jeff Sessions' February 8, 2017 resignation to serve as the 84th U.S. attorney general.
+On February 9, 2017, Governor Robert J. Bentley appointed State Attorney General Luther Strange to fill the vacancy until a special election could take place.
+Bentley controversially scheduled the special election to occur in 2018 instead of sooner.
+When Kay Ivey succeeded Bentley as Alabama's governor, she rescheduled the special election for December 12, 2017, a move she said was made to adhere with state law.

 Republican primary

 Campaign

 The Republican primary attracted national attention, especially following Trump's endorsement of incumbent Senator Luther Strange.
-Strange was backed by several key figures within the Republican establishment, most notably Senate Majority Leader Mitch McConnell.
-His two main rivals in the primary consisted of former state judge Roy Moore and Mo Brooks.
-While Strange showed no signs of losing the first round of the primary, almost every opinion poll showed him trailing Roy Moore in a runoff.
-Strange came in second place in the first round of the primary behind Roy Moore, securing a spot in the runoff.
+Strange was backed by several key figures within the Republican establishment, most notably Mitch McConnell, the Senate Majority Leader.
+His two main rivals in the primary were former state judge Roy Moore and Congressman Mo Brooks.
+While Strange was expected to advance through the first round of the primary, almost every opinion poll showed him trailing Roy Moore in a potential runoff.
+Strange placed second behind Roy Moore, securing a spot in the runoff.

-National interest in the race dramatically increased in the month before the runoff.
-Strange maintained his endorsement from Trump, who campaigned for him in Huntsville during the closing days of the campaign.
-Trump's endorsement of Strange sparked criticism among his own base, many of whom preferred Moore and detested Strange for his seemingly establishment feel.
-Several notable people close to Trump broke from the president to endorse Moore, including HUD Secretary Ben Carson and Breitbart Executive Chairman Steve Bannon.
-Despite the endorsement of Trump, Strange was handily defeated by Roy Moore in the runoff.